 In one episode, Laverne Cox guest-stars as Cousin Sheena and asks Mindy to look at herself in the mirror and describe herself.
 When Mindy is critical of her body, Sheena asks her “if the person in the mirror was her best friend would you be as mean to her as you is being to yourself?” – Whoa.

 This concept is so true!
 When our girlfriends complain about an oily T-zone or a few pounds they gained, we brush it off and tell them that it’s nothing!
 They are beautiful, smart, and strong!

 Self-love is a solo act which means you have to be your own biggest cheerleader.
 Investing in self-love means that it has to come from you.

 Give yourself the ability to build confidence in something that you may not be inherently good at.
 It’s okay if you aren’t amazing!
 You tried something that interests you and that’s really cool.
-Now you have a new “fun-fact” for those dreaded get to know you games.
+Now you have a new “fun fact” for those dreaded get-to-know-you games.

 Fun fact: I went to adult gymnastics when I was 21 to try to live my dream of being an Olympic gymnast.
 After 8 classes I couldn’t even tumble with a trampoline and 16 stacked mats.
 Hey, at least I tried!

-There’s nothing wrong with treating yourself to a glass of wine or a decadent doughnut but establish a habit of caring for your body.
+There’s nothing wrong with treating yourself to a decadent doughnut, but establish a habit of caring for your body.
 Find a fitness regimen that fits your life and your interests.
-If you love to dance, find a dance class – love to place a sport, find a place to play recreationally.
+If you love to dance, find a dance class – love to play a sport, find a place to play recreationally.

 Being well-rested is essential for feeling empowered and ready to go.
 I know, this seems like such a nuisance coming from me – but trust me, I do sleep!

 Surround yourself with positive influences that challenge you, support you, and care for you.
-If you want to get started with self love, you need to cultivate a support system of people who empower you and feel confident to pull the plug on a bad relationship.
+If you want to get started with self-love, you need to cultivate a support system of people who empower you and feel confident to pull the plug on a bad relationship.

-7. SAY “NO”
+7. Say “NO”

 Don’t get me wrong, FOMO is real – but a sign of lower self-acceptance is the undeniable need to say to everything and everyone.
 Being super agreeable allows you to win positive points with friends, coworkers, and even your boss – but at what cost?

 Even this 2014 Pantene Ad shined a light on the fact that it’s ingrained in our vocabulary.
 “So we should stop.
 It’s not what we’re saying that’s the problem, it’s what we’re not saying.
-The “sorrys” are taking up airtime that should be used for making logical, declarative statements, expressing opinions and relaying accurate impressions of what we want.” – NYT
+The “sorry” are taking up airtime that should be used for making logical, declarative statements, expressing opinions and relaying accurate impressions of what we want.” – NYT

 Self-love is so important and it’s time to prioritize you for a change.
 Test out these tips for a more self-empowered life.
 Remember, you are your own best friend!